« more posts

 If you actually try this, you will realize that it doesn't quite work.
 We saw in the previous demo that a perfect fifth is represented by a frequency ratio of 3:2.
 So if we multiply the frequency of a note by 3/2 twelve times, we would expect to come back to the same note a few octaves up.
 Yet (3/2)12 is approximately 129.746, which is not a power of two!

 The reason for this is mathematical.
-The square root of two is irrational, meaning that it is impossible to create it by multiplying together rational numbers (i.e. fractions of integers).
+The square root of two is irrational, meaning that it is impossible to create it by multiplying together rational numbers like 3/2.
 In fact, pretty much all the intervals are slightly wrong.
-The problem becomes very apparent when you try to play chords using our accursed tuning system:
+The problem becomes very apparent when you try to play chords using our DIY tuning system:

 The rapid warbling sound you hear is an acoustic phenomenon known as beating, which occurs when two tones that are slightly out of tune are played together.
 (This may be hard to hear without headphones).
 For reference, here's what the same chord sounds like if we calculate the frequency of the other two notes based on the root note times the frequency ratios we figured out earlier: